 Our architects were hired to design the rehabilitation and expansion with a new construction of a winery in Douro, more specifically in S. João da Pesqueira.
 The Quevedo winery is an important Douro wine house that now gains a new global and consistent image.
 Both production and tourist activity now coexist in perfect harmony.

 The intervention has two aspects.
-On one hand, the intention is to reorganize the existing cellar.
-On the other hand, it is intended to expand all aspects of production and exploration.
-The strategy was thus based on the creation of an overall architectural language that allows the Quevedo brand to be associated with a unique and emblematic building.
+On the one hand, the aim is to reorganize the existing cellar.
+On the other hand, the aim is to expand all aspects of production and exploration.
+The strategy was therefore based on the creation of an overall architectural language that allows the Quevedo brand to be associated with a unique and emblematic building.

 The building seeks to recover the Douro’s construction tradition of longitudinal naves that grew over time around agricultural courtyards.
 In this way, the building complex consists of a sequence of larger or smaller volumes that generate the perception of a small village in the Douro.
 The architectural project, therefore, manages to transform a building of enormous scale into sets of constructions duly integrated into the surroundings.

 An agricultural building such as a winery nowadays has a strong industrial component.
 In this sense, it is very important that the architecture firm masters the latest technologies in winemaking, wine storage, bottling, packaging, logistics and finally even tourist activity.